-• Leased hotels.
+Leased hotels.
 In the year ended December 31, 2019, we generated revenues of RMB614.8 million from our leased hotels, which accounted for 39.2% of our net revenues for the period.
 In the year ended December 31, 2020, we generated revenues of RMB496.5 million from our leased hotels, which accounted for 31.7% of our net revenues for the period.
-In the six months ended June 30, 2020 and 2021, we generated revenues of RMB159.1 million and RMB308.8 million from our leased hotels, respectively, which accounted for 29.5% and 31.2% of our net revenues for the periods, respectively.
+In the three months ended March 31, 2020 and 2021, we generated revenues of RMB52.7 million and RMB124.9 million from our leased hotels, respectively, which accounted for 26.1% and 29.7% of our net revenues for the periods, respectively.
 We expect that revenues from our leased hotels will remain relatively stable in the foreseeable future.
-As of June 30, 2021, we had one leased hotel under development, which commenced operations in July 2021.
+As of March 31, 2021, we had one leased hotel under development.

 For our leased hotels, we lease properties from real estate owners or lessors and we are responsible for hotel development and customization to conform to our standards, as well as for repairs and maintenance and operating costs and expenses of properties over the term of the lease.
 We are also responsible for all aspects of hotel operations and management, including hiring, training and supervising the hotel managers and employees required to operate our hotels and purchasing supplies.
 Our typical lease term ranges from 10 to 20 years.
-We typically enjoy an initial three- to six-month rent-free period.
+We typically enjoy an initial three-to six-month rent-free period.
 After that, we generally pay fixed rent on a monthly or quarterly basis for the first two years of the lease term, after which we are generally subject to a modest increase every two to five years within the lease term.
 We do not expect any material lease agreements to be terminated in the foreseeable future.